 Your own story of adversity is probably staring at you square in the face (just look again at the Chai Guys, Trishna Daswaney and Katrina Borissova).
 The temptation for businesses, though, is to ignore it in favour of painting a picture of perfection – which, from a storytelling perspective, is dull and unrelatable.

 Well, it's just a case of applying some structure to what you already have.
-Clifford Chi, a writer at content marketing agency Animalz, wrote in a HubSpot post that a brand story's structure should be underpinned by three things (and which I'm going to repackage as tip number four):
+Clifford Chi, a writer at content marketing agency Animalz, wrote in a HubSpot post that a brand story's structure should be underpinned by three things:

 Conflict (or adversity)